brianlam38/AWS-Certified-Security-Specialty/Chapter 7 - Incident Response and AWS In The Real World.md

     * Always-on, flow-based monitored of network traffic and active application monitoring to provide near real-time notifications of DDoS attacks.
     * DDoS Response Team (DRT) 24/7 to manage and mitigate application-layer DDoS attacks.
     * Protects AWS bill against higher fees due to ELB, CloudFront and Route53 usage spikes during DDoS attacks.

+## WAF Integration into AWS

+WAF scenarios will be in the exam.

+WAF only integrates directly with __(1) Application Load Balancers__ and __(2) CloudFront Distributions__.

+WAF does NOT integrate with EC2, DynamoDB, Route53 or any other services.